Cash App review 2023

 Cash App also offers ETFs, and you can quickly find what’s available here by clicking on a search tab within the investing function.
 You’ll get access to ETFs from some of the top fund companies, including Vanguard and iShares.
 The most popular index funds are represented, too, so you’ll have access to top funds based on the Standard & Poor’s 500 Index and the Nasdaq 100, for example, as well as many other potential high performers.

 Again, Cash App’s offering is good within its bounds, but may not have that off-the-beaten-path thing you want.

 Cash App offers a bare-bones setup if you’re clicking onto a stock to see more.
 You’ll get basic functionality, for example, on the charts, which don’t even feature numbers and axes, just a line noting where the stock has gone over a few preset time frames.
 You’ll also see a basic news feed with links to recent articles on the company and a quick profile of it.

 It’s similar with the rest of the elements in the investing tab.
 The main investing tab offers you a few preselected watchlists, such as the most-traded stocks or biggest movers, or you can create your own.
 If you’re looking for a stock by industry, a quick search tab allows you to pull up all the stocks on offer there.
 And that’s about the extent of the tools here.

-But others looking for more complex functionality may be disappointed and want to look elsewhere.
+If you’re really looking to trade just Bitcoin, then Cash App may be fine for you.
 Robinhood or Webull could be good alternatives, with more expansive trading capabilities (including other cryptocurrencies) and solid cash management accounts, too.
 Or Wealthfront offers an even better cash management account and do-it-for-me investing.
-Finally, those looking for the fully featured brokerage experience can turn to investor-friendly Fidelity, and then add on one of its attractive cash management accounts to round out the bill.

 How we make money